Pilot (Tracey Breaks the News): Background

-After thirty successful years in the United States, British comedian Tracey Ullman returned to the BBC with the sketch comedy series Tracey Ullman's Show.
-The show features Ullman performing an eclectic cast of characters, some real-life, others totally original.
-The show's political and celebrity impersonations, such as her take on a devious Judi Dench, a vain Angela Merkel, and Nicola Sturgeon reimagined as a Bond-type villain were lauded by critics.
+After thirty years working primarily in the United States, British comedian Tracey Ullman returned to the BBC with the sketch comedy series Tracey Ullman's Show.
+The series features Ullman performing an eclectic cast of characters, ranging from original creations to real-life figures.
+The program's political and celebrity impersonations—notably her takes on a devious Judi Dench, a vain Angela Merkel, and Nicola Sturgeon reimagined as a Bond-style villain—were widely lauded by television critics.

-Whilst promoting the first and second series of Tracey Ullman's Show, Ullman repeatedly implored for the award-winning British satirical puppet show, Spitting Image to return, feeling that television needed a satirical voice now more than ever.
-"I think they did a Spitting Image puppet of me once.
+While promoting the first two series of Tracey Ullman's Show in the United Kingdom, Ullman repeatedly called for the return of the award-winning satirical puppet show Spitting Image, arguing that contemporary television desperately needed a strong satirical voice.
+Commenting on her own history with the program, she noted, "I think they did a Spitting Image puppet of me once.
 I didn't think it was that great.
 She only made one appearance!"

-Whilst promoting Tracey Ullman's Show the United States, Ullman spoke about possibly impersonating Melania Trump.
-Speaking to People: "'I'll let Alec Baldwin do [Trump].
+Later, while promoting the show in the United States, Ullman expressed interest in developing an impression of Melania Trump, telling People magazine: "I'll let Alec Baldwin do [Trump].
 It's not like I'm going to try that one now.
 No!
 I'd like to do Melania when things have calmed down a little [...]
 I think I can do it because she’s from countries that I know.
-I think I can do it, I think I try,' she delivers in a uncannily Melania-esque accent."
+I think I can do it, I think I try."